planet-lia/lia-docs/content/examples/aiming-at-the-opponent.md

 <div id="Kotlin" class="tabcontent">
 {{< highlight kotlin "linenos=table,hl_lines=" >}}

-// Set the unit from your game state. val unit = ...
+// Iterate through all of your units. for (unit in gameState.units) {

     // If the unit sees at least one of the opponents start turning towards it. if (unit.opponentsInView.isNotEmpty()) {

         // Get the first opponent that the unit sees. val opponent = unit.opponentsInView[0]

         // Calculate the aiming angle between units orientation and the opponent.
 The closer
         // the angle is to 0 the closer is the unit aiming towards the opponent. val aimAngle = MathUtil.angleBetweenUnitAndPoint(unit, opponent.x, opponent.y)

         // Stop the unit.
         api.setSpeed(unit.id, Speed.NONE)

         // Based on the aiming angle turn towards the opponent. if (aimAngle < 0) {
             api.setRotation(unit.id, Rotation.RIGHT)
         } else {
             api.setRotation(unit.id, Rotation.LEFT)
+        }
     }
 }
 {{< /highlight >}}
 </div>